pratikmallya/pratikmallya.github.io/resume/index.md

     framework, is written mostly in CoffeeScript and uses Foundation as its UI framework.

-    * Overhauled the editor used by content creators to upload material (videos, subtitles etc) to the database.
+    * Overhauled the tool used by content creators to upload material (videos, subtitles etc) to the website.

     * Automation scripts for transfer of content between places (local to Staging to Production).